 The main strategic objective of the Academy is to provide the public service sphere with highly qualified and competitive specialists through professional education and training.
 In this respect, the Academy provides academic programs at two levels of higher education: master programs and basic or additional postgraduate programs, which corresponds to the 7th and 8th levels of NQF.
 At the same time, one of the main goals of the Academy is to find its way into the European Higher Education Area and to introduce the procedures of that system in the Academy's management processes.
 To achieve the above mentioned goals the Academy has adopted a number of approaches for improvement: efficient allocation of resources and assurance of the best results, continuous implementation of reforms, creation of a favorable environment for the development.
 All this is to some extent reflected in the mission, goals and objectives of the Academy.
 At the same time it should be mentioned that the mission statement is more like a list of actions and is too concentrated on the current situation.
-To achieve the mentioned goals and to solve the problems, the Academy has developed and in April 2014 approved its Action Plan 2013-2018 based on the strategic goals and objectives.
-According to the strategic goals and objectives, 104 actions were set and their expected outcomes, indicators for assessment, responsible and deadlines were defined.
+To achieve the mentioned goals and to solve the problems, the Academy has developed and in April 2014 approved its Action Plan 2013-2018 based on the strategic goals and objectives, indicators for assessment, responsible and deadlines were defined.